Epson

 • To finish the cleaning procedure, adhere to the instructions.

-• Print test page after the scrubbing method is complete to see if the colors have returned to normal.
+• Once the cleaning process is complete, print a test page to check whether the colors have returned to normal.

-• If the print quality is still poor or epson printer not printing color correctly, you may need to repeat the cleaning operation many times.
+• If the print quality remains poor or your Epson printer is still not printing colors correctly, you may need to repeat the print-head cleaning process.
+Avoid running multiple cleaning cycles continuously.

 4. Examine and update Drivers for printers